kaifsiddiquei/GITBOOK/support-community/faqs.md

 ## Getting Started

 ### How do I create an account?
-1. Visit the DEXGO platform
+1. Visit the DecNect platform
 2. Click "Connect Wallet" or "Sign In"
 3. Select your preferred wallet
 4. Complete the connection process
 5. Set up your profile

 ### What wallets are supported?
-DEXGO supports a wide range of wallets:
+DecNect supports a wide range of wallets:
 - **Browser Extensions**: MetaMask, WalletConnect, Coinbase Wallet
 - **Mobile Wallets**: Trust Wallet, Rainbow, Argent
 - **Hardware Wallets**: Ledger, Trezor, KeepKey